thecosmicslug/StardewMod-ExpandedFridgeAGAIN/README.md

 Use inventory tabs, mouse scroll wheel or game-pad shoulder triggers to switch between inventory pages (mini fridges).

-(Optional) All mini fridges are moved in and out of the map bounds when day has started/before ending (on by default).
+(Optional) - All mini fridges are moved in and out of the map bounds when day has started/before ending (on by default).

-(Optional) Edit the "config.json" file in the "ExpandedFridgeAGAIN" folder to set hotkeys or hide mini fridges option.
+(Optional) - Edit the "config.json" file in the "ExpandedFridgeAGAIN" folder to set hotkeys or hide mini fridges option.

-(for keybindings and regarding the config file, see https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings)

-## Install Instructions:
-- Download and extract the "Expanded Fridge Files" zip file into a new folder.
-- Copy the "ExpandedFridgeAGAIN" folder from the new folder into your Stardew Valley mods folder.
-- Done!

-## Uninstall Instructions:
-- Go to your Stardew Valley mods folder.
-- Delete the "ExpandedFridgeAGAIN" folder.
-- Done!

 ## Change log:
+- 3.2.4 ﻿- Fixes the colour picker for mini-fridges. corrects a typo in the debug commands.
+- 3.2.3 ﻿- Fixes the stuck fridges issue.
+Added commands FridgeExpanded_ShowFridges, FridgeExpanded_HideFridges.
 - 3.2.2 ﻿- Added Japanese & Brazilian Portuguese translations. improved build process.
 - 3.2.1 ﻿- small bugfixes.
 - 3.2.0 ﻿- Recompiled & fixed for SDV 1.6